 Subcutaneous fat only allows blue light to penetrate skin all the way to veins, so this is the color that is reflected back.
 Blood also absorbs light, so blood vessels appear dark.

-When blood that has leaked and pooled is viewed through the very thin translucent skin under the eyes, the two colors mix creating an unattractive new muddy color.
+When blood that has leaked and pooled is viewed through the very thin translucent skin under the eyes, the two colors (skintone and subcutaneous blood leakage) mix creating an unattractive new muddy color.
 It can range from blue/violet grey (light complexion) to taupe (medium complexion) or even black-ish brown (dark complexion).

 Standard concealer will not disguise this discoloration effectively.
 This is where color theory is applied to “correct” the challenge.
 Colors diagonally opposite each other on the color wheel will cancel each other out.
 The color that cancels out blue-violet tones is yellow-orange, so this is the tone we will use to correct discoloration under the eyes.

 Complexion color is determined by how much melanin (pigment) there is in the skin.
 The lightest complexion has the least amount of melanin.
 A deeper complexion means there is more melanin present.
 This is very important information to keep in mind when choosing your corrective color.

 Complexion products (foundation and concealer) are a combination of iron oxide and ultramarine mineral pigments blended to produce a variety of skin colors.

 Titanium Dioxide is the white mineral pigment used to lighten them.
 Because a darker complexion is more densely pigmented (with melanin), it requires a corrector with a large amount of “color” pigment and very little white.
 As complexions become lighter (less melanin), the corrector remains just as opaque, but the “color” pigments will be diluted in varying levels with Titanium Dioxide.

 EXTRA INFO: UV exposure triggers melanin production in the skin, that’s why we “tan”.